Sometimes, the people you sell to don’t know what they are searching for.

 - Add social media share buttons to the check-out page.

-Luvd.com does an excellent job at customizing their social media share buttons on their product pages.
+Luvd.com does an excellent job at customizing its social media share buttons on its product pages.
 Check it out:

 While gorgeous product images can increase conversion rates, there’s so much more you can do to get the most out of them.

 Let’s walk through how to get the most out of your images in the SERPs below: